joestradamus/femi-gnab-some/README.md

 Tech Stack Used
 ------

-Major Frameworks
-* Node and Express for the server routes (and API endpoints eventually)
+Node and Express for the server routes (and eventual API endpoints)

-* React for the view engine (using the fantastic tool [create-react-app](https://github.com/facebookincubator/create-react-app))
+React for the view engine (using the fantastic tool [create-react-app](https://github.com/facebookincubator/create-react-app))

-* SCSS for CSS pre-processing
+SCSS for CSS pre-processing